KalinduWijekoon/io.netgarage/Level01.md

 `ssh` to the above url via port no `2224` as mentioned in [io.netgarage.org](http://io.netgarage.org/)

+You can use putty client or you can use openSSH with the command `ssh -p 2224 level1@io.netgarage.org`

 use __`level1`__ as the password.

 You will get a welcome screen like this.